mspatil-jalgaon/Miner-Pro/README.md

-# 🧾 Miner-Pro
+## 🧾 Miner Pro — Smart Clipboard Manager

-Miner Pro is a lightweight and elegant clipboard monitoring tool built with **Python (Tkinter)**.
+Miner Pro is a simple, lightweight clipboard tool made with Python and Tkinter.
-It automatically tracks everything you copy (via **Ctrl + C**), stores it in a clean list, and lets you re-copy any previous item instantly with a double-click.
+It quietly keeps track of everything you copy (just hit **Ctrl + C** like usual), then lines them up in a clean list.
+Need something you copied earlier?
+Just double-click and it’s back on your clipboard.

 ---